 “You think you’re so smart,” Dot grumbled.

-I grin.
+I grinned.
 “You almost had me.”
 I pinched my fingers together.
 “So close, but you know, there’s a reason why I don’t invite you over often.
 Oh, and fix my ceiling.”

 Dot plucked her shirt from the waistband of her jeans.
 “It wasn’t the magic, per se.”

 I shot her a dark look.
-“It was the magic and don’t you forget it.”
+“It was because of the magic, and don’t you forget it.”

 Dot clamped her lips shut.

-Vordrid shot back into the house and twisted inside the eightball.
+Vordrid shot back into the house and twisted inside the ball.